DomJob/phabricator/README.md

     docker-compose up -d

-You may need to change the permission of /path/to/repos to allow phabricator to read/write.

-**Step 4**: Run initialize and upgrade scripts
+**Step 4**: Run upgrade script to initialize storage

     docker-compose exec phabricator upgrade

+## Additional info

-## Other stuff
+## Upgrading

 To upgrade to the latest phabricator version:

     docker-compose exec phabricator upgrade

+## Backing up

-To backup, copy/zip the data directory
+Simply copy/zip the data directory, it contains all your phabricator data and config.

+## Run phabricator commands

 To run a phabricator command given on their documentation, simply add `docker-compose exec phabricator` in front